stevenlriv/php-skit/README.md

 ## Next Integrations

-- Test cron class with an example page & allow to send emails if needed
 - PHP REST API tokens with OAUTH
 - Cron Jobs Pub/Pub System
         - different servers submit actions to be performed by 100s of workers